AdobeDocs/campaign-web.en/help/v8/campaigns/manage-campaigns.md

 >[!CONTEXTUALHELP]
 >id="acw_campaign_delivery_list"
->title="List of deliveries of the campaign"
+>title="List of deliveries in the campaign"
 >abstract="The **Deliveries** tab lists all deliveries linked to the current campaign.
 Click the name of a delivery to edit it.
 Use the Create delivery button to add a new delivery for this campaign."

 In the **Browse** tab of the campaign list, click a campaign to display its details.